 Anxiety is the natural, motivational, and emotional response to threat.
 The American Psychological Association website defines anxiety as “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure”.

 Early humans needed anxiety to help keep them alert, watchful and energized in case of an encounter with a predator.
 Although we don’t need to worry about that so much these days, anxiety helps modern people stay productive and active.
 If you didn’t feel anxious about showing up late to work, for example, you might get fired for lateness.
 Or, if you didn’t feel worried about failing a test, you might not study for it.

 For the most part, anxiety is actually quite healthy and helpful.
-But sometimes, we get too much anxiety, and it gets in the way of wellness.
-Here are some of the most common signs of anxiety overload:
+But when we have anxiety overload, it gets in the way of wellness.

 Anxiety can happen in many different ways.
 Sometimes we experience unhealthy anxiety because of our responsibilities (e.g., work).
 Sometimes we experience anxiety because of hardships from the past, such as bullying or abuse.
 And sometimes, we experience anxiety because of uncertainty about the future (e.g., finding or choosing a romantic partner, worrying about paying rent, responding to the COVID-19 pandemic, etc.).